 Add the beaten eggs to the greens.
 Add a little water to the egg bowl to wash out any remaining egg.
 Add this to the bowl with the greens

-Add the salt, trahana, feta, EVOO and the dill and mix well
+Add the trahana, feta, EVOO and the dill and mix well

 Preparing the paspaliara...

-Add½ cup of water to the bowl that the filling was in and wash down the sides of bowl to capture any remaining filling.
-Add this to the baking dish.
+Add 1⁄2 cup of water to the bowl that the filling was in and wash down the sides of bowl to capture any remaining filling.
+Add this to the baking dish too.
 Note: The filling should be wet enough so that when you press your hand down on it, water rises to the surface

-Leave the paspaliara to sit until ALL the polenta on the top looks wet; about 30-60minutes
+Leave the paspaliara to sit until ALL the polenta on the top looks wet; about 30-40minutes

 Baking the paspaliara...

-Drizzle the top generously with EVOO (at this point you can freeze the pie and bake it another day without even needing to defrost it)
+Drizzle the top generously with EVOO so all the polenta is moistened with the oil (at this point you can freeze the pie and bake it another day without even needing to defrost it)

 Serving the paspaliara...

-Slice paspaliara into wedges and serve warm with a Greek salad and your favourite glass of wine!
+Allow the paspaliara to rest for 30 minutes before serving.
+Slice the paspaliara into wedges and serve warm with a Greek salad and your favourite glass of wine!
 Kali Orexi!